-Stephen Fry Rumored To Be Filming Guest Appearance On Next Season of ‘Doctor Who,’ According To ‘Irish Mirror’
+Stephen Fry Rumored To Be Filming Guest Appearance On Next Season Of ‘Doctor Who,’ According To ‘Irish Mirror’

 Currently, Fry is not yet listed as appearing in Season 12 of Doctor Who on IMDb, a site dedicated to television and movies.
 However, the Irish Mirror states that a source has revealed to them that the actor will be in the upcoming season of Doctor Who.
 As yet, no official confirmation of Fry’s involvement has been made by the actor himself or the BBC.

 While there is no official confirmation of this news yet, Stephen Fry is known to be a Doctor Who fan and has been involved with other English series in the past.
-These shows include Blackadder, A Bit of Fry & Laurie, as well as the travel series, Stephen Fry in America.
+These shows include Blackadder, A Bit of Fry & Laurie, as well as the travel series Stephen Fry in America.

 #DoctorWho is back in production! ???????? pic.twitter.com/vouZZfMuTV